garciaalvaro/image-color-palette/README.txt

 == Changelog ==

 = 1.4.2 =
+* Monochromatic scheme colors are now sorted by brightness.
 * Fixed small bug which recalculated color palette unnecessarily.
 * Fixed popover menu not appearing with the correct z-index.
-* Raised minimum WordPress version to 5.2.
+* Raised minimum WordPress version to 5.2 to make use of block-editor package.

 = 1.4.1 =
 * Fixed bug where no version number was being added to the enqueues.